project-akri/akri-docs/docs/discovery-handlers/onvif.md

 1. an id that can unique identify a camera
 2. a credential (username/password) to authenticate the access to a camera

-Onvif discovery handler can get the device uuid when discovering Onvif camera devices, and use the id to look up matched credential from the string key-value pair list passed by Agent.
+Onvif discovery handler gets the device uuid when discovering Onvif camera devices, and use the id to look up for matching credential from the string key-value pair list passed by Agent.

 #### Organize Credentials in Akri Configuration and Kubernetes Secrets
 All secret information are kept in Kubernetes Secrets.
 In Configuration, we need to create a mapping for the secret information so Agent